The master’s degree in biochemistry requires a minimum of

 30 credit hours of coursework, including 12 credit hours of

 research.
 The graduate school requires a minimum overall GPA of 3.0

 and a minimum grade of B in every required course.

 Two of the following courses:

-Work with up to three mentors in our four-to-five week long laboratory rotations.
-Our rotations give you the flexibility to work with a mentor before committing to the complete program with them.
+Work with up to three faculty members in our four- to five-week laboratory rotations.
+Our rotations give you the flexibility to work in multiple faculty laboratories before committing to a research project with one mentor.

 One upper level elective in basic science (including computer science) or mathematics/statistics course.

 Your committee will read and approve the project summary.
 No formal presentation of your project summary is required.